Suspicious Package/Object Policy

 In instances where the building and not the grounds are evacuated, individuals should remain 500 feet from the building.

-No one should re-enter the building without the expressed consent of their immediate supervisor whom should coordinate re-entry with the Director of Security.
+No one should re-enter the building without the expressed consent of their immediate supervisor whom should coordinate re-entry with Campus Police.